KIIS 101.1: From AM to FM

 Not surprisingly, there were protests from commercial stations on the AM band because they were not able to bid for stations on the FM band.
 This was seen by many as a big problem as FM was then seen as the future of radio broadcasting, and many stations who had pioneered the commercial side of the Australian industry saw themselves as being left out of its future development, even though many of them - including 3TT - had a history dating back to the 1920s.
 The Fraser government was not prepared to allocate FM licences to all AM stations, which is what the industry wanted, and what had occurred in many overseas countries.
 However, under some pressure, in the late 1980s the government decided to transfer one or two stations in the major cities from the AM to FM band, using a much criticised auction-style system in which those stations wishing to transfer bands were to put in bids, with the highest bids being accepted.
 In Melbourne the two highest bids were to be accepted, with six of the seven existing AM stations placing bids.
 (The exception being 3AW which argued that its older listening-base preferred the AM band to the FM band.)

-The three highest bids were received from: 3KZ - $32 million; 3AK - $22 million; and 3TT - $11.
+The three highest bids were received from: 3KZ - $32 million; 3AK - $22 million; and 3TT - $11 million.
 The vast disparity in the bids suggests that there was no collusion between stations, and virtually no industrial espionage.
 Further, 3XY which had put in an even lower bid was quite convinced that it would get one of the two FM licences being offered.

 In 1987, Kerry Packer of Australian Consolidated Press had sold the Nine Television Network to Alan Bond, and 3AK was included in the deal, even though Bond had made it clear that he was interested in the TV stations but not in radio - he therefore defaulted on his payment for an FM licence.
-The second Melbourne FM licence on offer was, therefore, eventually given to the third-highest bidder, 3TT!
+The second Melbourne FM licence on offer was, therefore, eventually given to the third-highest bidder, 3TT.

-TT-FM
+101.1 TTFM

-Initially from opening on 24 June 1990, 3TTT retained the format of 3TT, using the on-air name 101.1 TT-FM.
-The first song that aired on TT-FM was "In the Air Tonight" by Phil Collins.
-In 1993, TT-FM was relaunched as an adult contemporary music station.
+Initially from opening on 24 June 1990, 3TTT retained the format of 3TT using the new call letters TTFM and their 1st slogan was; Turn It On!
+The New 101.1 TTFM.
+The first song that aired on TTFM was "In the Air Tonight" by Phil Collins.
+Then in 1993 TTFM was relaunched as an AC music station.